JavaZakariae/docker-fundamentals/README.md

 - `docker container top containerName/id`: display the running processes on the given container.
 - `docker rm $(docker ps -aq)`: will delete all containers.

 ## CMD VS  EntryPoint
 - Inside a Dockerfile, for example we can write `CMD ["ls","/etc"]` to run the command `ls /etc` whenever the container run.
 For the same purpose, we can write EntryPoint `["ls", "/etc"]`, the difference between the two is that the `CMD` command will be overriden if we pass another command as an argument when running the container, `docker run image ls /bin` for example will execute `ls /bin` in place of `ls /etc`.

+## Environements variable
+- We can pass environements varible to a running container using the following command: `docker run -e variablename=value imageId`, we can print all existing environements variables in linux using `printenv`
+- When using a docker compose file:

+      ```
+      web:
+        environement:
+          - variableName=value
+      ```

 ## Docker compose
 - From the docker official documentation: